Building the C++ example project

 Now Boost is installed on our build computer, but not yet on the Raspberry Pi itself.

-Let's do that now, using the standard apt install
+Let's do that now, using the standard apt install command over SSH:

 ssh RPi0 sudo apt install -y libboost-all-dev